ericbeland/enhanced_errors/README.md

 * Data-driven bugs.
 For example, if, while processing a 10 gig file, you get an error, you can't just re-run the code with a debugger.
 You also can't just print out all the data, because it's too big.
 You want to know what the data was the cause of the error.
 Ideally, without long instrument-re-run-fix loops.
 If your logging didn't capture the data, normally, you'd be stuck.

-* Debug a complex application erroring deep in the stack when you can't tell where the error originates
+* **Debug** a complex application erroring deep in the stack when you can't tell where the error originates

-* Faster TDD - Often, you won't have to re-run to see an error--you can go straight to the fix.
+* **Faster TDD** - Often, you won't have to re-run to see an error--you can go straight to the fix.

-* Faster CI -> Dev fixes.
+* **Faster CI -> Fix loop**.
 When a bug happens in CI, usually there's a step where you first reproduce it locally.
   EnhancedErrors can help you skip that step.

-* Faster debugging.
+* **Faster debugging**.
 In general, you can skip the add-instrumentation step and jump to the fix.

-* Heisenbugs - bugs that disappear when you try to debug them.
+* **Heisenbugs** - bugs that disappear when you try to debug them.
 EnhancedErrors can help you capture the data that causes the bug before it disappears.

-* "Unknown Unknowns" - you can't pre-emptively log variables from failure cases you never imagined.
+* **Unknown Unknowns** - you can't pre-emptively log variables from failure cases you never imagined.

-* Cron jobs and daemons - when it fails for unknown reasons at 4am, check the log and fix--it probably has what you need.
+* **Cron jobs** and **daemons** - when it fails for unknown reasons at 4am, check the log and fix--it probably has what you need.

 ## Installation